anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/30-postgresql-exercise.md

 Normally, a Kubernetes Service has a cluster-internal IP address as seen in the [Service example](/kubernetes/40-replicaset-and-service/services) of the [ReplicaSet lesson](/kubernetes/40-replicaset-and-service/introduction).
 Requests to the Service IP are then load balanced across the Service endpoints, e.g. Pods binding to the Service by using matching Labels.

-In constrast to a regular Service, **a headless Service does not have a cluster IP address**.
+In contrast to a regular Service, **a headless Service does not have a cluster IP address**.
 This is why it is declared using the `ClusterIP: None` declaration.

-So in constrast to a standard Service, **a headless Service does not perform load balancing**.
+So in contrast to a standard Service, **a headless Service does not perform load balancing**.
 Depending on the selectors defined for the Service cluster-internal **DNS entries will be created**.

 ## Creating the StatefulSet